Weeb-killer/WeTestAdvanced/README.md

 # Software Design!
-We are still in progress.
+We are still in process.
 The project will go on.
 If there is anything wrong, plz let me know.
 XD